geocommons/geocoder/doc/lookup.rst

 #.
 Sort the candidate address records by confidence.
 Retain only the records
    that share the highest confidence as candidates.

 #.
-Fetch all of the edges matching the remaining the candidate address records.
+Fetch the edges and primary feature names matching the edge IDs of
+   the remaining candidate address records.

 #.
-For each remaining candidate records:
+For each remaining candidate record:

    a.
+Replace the candidate record feature elements with those of the
+      primary feature name for that edge.
+   #.
 Fetch all of the ranges for the edge ID of the candidate, sorted by
       starting number.
    #.
 Compute the sum of the differences of the starting and ending house
       number for each range.
 This is the total number width of the edge.